brandonkelly/craft-twig_perversion/README.md

 # Twig Perversion plugin for Craft CMS

-## Obituary

-Twig Perversions tags no longer work as of twig 3.12 (Craft version 5.4).
-Twig used to compile its macros into fairly straightforward functions, which Twig Perversion was able to hack.
-They are now using generator functions, and the old hacks no longer work.

-## Intro

 Making twig do things it really shouldn&#39;t.
 Twig is not intended to be a general purpose programming language, and there are some things that really don't belong in the language.
 This plugin adds a few of those things anyway.

 - `{% while %}`, `{% break %}`, `{% continue %}`, and `{% return %}` tags